stumathews/DataflowPipeline.net/README.md

 ## Short circuiting and setting configuring the error result

-Configuring the result of the pipeline when an error occurs. if you're used to using languageExt's datapipline functionality along with passing Either<L,R> types, you can set the Either to say a Left if that best indicates an error.
-The error that occured is assessible so you can use it to configure your result accordingly.
+This shows configuring the result of the pipeline when an error occurs.

+If you're used to using languageExt's datapipline functionality along with passing Either<L,R> types, you can set the Either to say a Left if that best indicates an error.
+The error that occured is accessible so you can use it to configure your result accordingly:
 ```csharp
 [TestMethod]
         public void TestReturnOnError()